Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami is 5-5 against the spread and 6-4 overall over its past 10 contests.
+- Miami has gone 7-3 in its last 10 games, with a 6-4 record against the spread in that span.

-- Eight of the Heat's past 10 games have gone over the total.
+- Nine of the Heat's past 10 contests have gone over the total.

 - Miami has performed better against the spread on the road (16-25-0) than at home (14-27-0) this year.